top of page

 A:

 The Chair should ask: "Are there any corrections?"
 If there are, the Secretary notes that, and then the Chair can say: “Are there any further corrections?
 Seeing none, the minutes are approved as corrected."
+(In the minutes, the secretary would write 'Minutes approved.
+(Unanimous consent).'
 The only way to not approve the minutes is to offer a correction to them.

 Q: